 By default, when you create an account on your computer, whether a local or Microsoft account, Windows 11 sets it automatically as a Standard account.
 Windows 11 is a multi-user operating system, which means you can create unlimited user accounts on your PC according to your needs.
 Every user account will have its profile and privileges.
 And, all of them will have unique usernames and passwords to access their files, browsers, and desktop settings.

-If you are an administrator of your Windows 11 PC, you can create two types of system accounts: local account and Microsoft online account.
+If you are an administrator of your Windows 11 PC, you can create two types of system accounts: a local account and a Microsoft online account.
 Further, you can divide these accounts into two categories: Standard or Administrator.
 Standard accounts are those which does not have elevated rights to execute administrative tasks.
 While the other one, the administrative account, will have all the privileges on your computer, which means the administrative user account can do anything on your PC.
 They can manage apps and change system settings.
 The administrative account can apply a policy for all user accounts on your PC.

 How to Switch User Account Roles on Windows 11?